Parishes of St Mary, Lady of Lourdes

 Many of us are under financial pressure during these times, and obviously the parish's revenue has practically reduced to nothing.
 If you would like to continue to donate to the parish, maybe by setting up a standing order with us, then please contact Stephanie regarding bank details.

 For further help see:

 The money donated this way comes to your parish, not the diocese.

+Our Kingswinford food bank is open.
 For more information on current shortages, visit the Black Country Foodbank shortages page.